 Rhode Island

-The attorney general of Rhode Island filed a lawsuit against both Kalshi and Polymarket on May 21 that argued both were illegal gaming operations that were circumventing state gambling regulations and undercutting the state's sports betting and lottery revenues.
+The attorney general of Rhode Island filed a lawsuit against both Kalshi and Polymarket on May 21, arguing both were illegal gaming operations that were circumventing state gambling regulations and undercutting the state's sports betting and lottery revenues.
 The CFTC then filed a countersuit a week later on May 28, holding the line that event contract exchanges weren't subject to state laws as federally-regulated operations.
 Given the newness of these cases, there aren't any rulings yet for either side.
+It will likely be some time before any decisions are made in Rhode Island.

 Tennessee